barebone-php/barebone/README.md

 ### Frontend

-Install gulp with npm and develop js/css code in `/app/frontend`
+Get gulp with "npm install" in `/app/` and develop asset code in `/app/frontend`

 ### Hosting